Coming Soon:

 A Nourishing Toolkit to the More-Than-Human: 22 Ways to Design Differently

-How might we include plants, animals, and ecosystems in our design process?
+• How might we include plants, animals, and ecosystems as active participants in design process?

 In “A Nourishing Toolkit to the More -Than-Human: 22 Ways to Design Differently,” Sim invites readers to step sideways – shifting from human-centred thinking into a more entangled way of designing with the world.
 Moving through theory, reflection, and practice, it introduces more-than-human design as both mindset and method: a way of noticing interdependence, questioning inherited habits, and learning to work with animals, plants, ecosystems, and unseen systems as active participants rather than passive backdrops.
 Along the way, it traces the limits of traditional design approaches, explores behavioural and multispecies perspectives, and gently unsettles the idea that humans are the sole authors of change.